Leah Williamson: Youth

 Williamson has represented England since 2010 at youth levels.
-She captained the England under 17 side in the 2014 UEFA Women's Under-17 Championship held in England in November and December 2013, where they eventually finished fourth after being beaten by Italy in the third place play-off, losing 3–4 in the penalty shootout.
-She was also part of the England women's national under-20 football team to compete in the 2014 FIFA U-20 Women's World Cup in Canada in August 2014.
-Williamson started in the starting lineup in every England's match.
-The tournament, however, was a disappointment for the team as they were not able to progress through to the quarter finals, finishing third in their group with only two draws against South Korea and Mexico respectively, and a defeat to Nigeria.
+As a midfielder, she was first called up to train with the under-15 team for a thirty-player camp in April 2010, and was retained for the new season in August 2010.
+She captained the England under-17 side in the 2014 UEFA Under-17 Championship (held in November and December 2013), where they eventually finished fourth; they lost on penalties in the third place play-off against Italy, with Williamson scoring one of England's three to Italy's four and being included in the team of the tournament.
+She was also part of the under-20 team to compete in the 2014 FIFA U-20 World Cup in Canada in August 2014.
+Williamson featured in the starting lineup in each England game, though they exited in the group stage without winning a match.

 On 9 April 2015, Williamson scored a penalty for her team in a qualifying match against Norway for the 2015 UEFA under-19 championship, which had been ordered to be retaken five days after the original contest.
 In an unprecedented decision, UEFA had ordered the match to be restarted from the 96th minute.

 Previously, on 4 April, Williamson's successful penalty for England was disallowed for player encroachment (by substitute Rosella Ayane, who had won the penalty and scored a goal in her brief cameo from the bench).
 The laws of the game state that in such a situation, the penalty should be retaken, but the German referee, Marija Kurtes instead awarded Norway a free kick.
 After protests from the England camp, the European governing body agreed that the match should be replayed from the time of the incident.

 The players returned to finish the last two minutes of their match after each had played what was scheduled to be their last qualifying matches for the tournament.
 With the scores standing at 2–1 to Norway, Williamson equalised and, in doing so, booked her team's place in the tournament finals.